IanMulvany/brendan-mulvany-photo-archive/README.md

 # Working on the code

-Code is written in pythin and the environment is managed through conda.
+Code is written in python and the environment is managed through conda.
 Use

 ```bash